turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 ## Project Iterations
 Each iteration has a "Data" section and "User Stories" section.
 Data deals with using the data to calculate something meaningful for the user.
 The user stories section deals with what to display on the page and what the user flow looks like.
 Unlike your week-1 project, the function names are not completely drawn out for you.

 Don't get too caught up with polishing your dashboard too early.
-You'll want to focus your energies first on the data and calculation methods, and then move on to the dashboard display.
+You'll want to focus your energies first on the data and calculation functions, and then move on to the dashboard display.
 Establish some kind of minimum viable product (MVP) for your dashboard look, and then polish from there.

 <section class="note">
 ### 3rd Party Libraries